uno-labs-solana-hackathon/web-pos-emulator/README.md

 # web-pos-emulator

-This is lite Web POS emulator for hackathon purpose.
+This project is a web POS emulator for hackathon purposes.

 ## Documentation

-Please read ./web-pos-emulator/README.md
+Please read the **./web-pos-emulator/README.md** file